This post may contain affiliate links. Please read my full disclosure for information.

 9. CHUNKY SOUPS

-Soup is something I never made too much of when I was growing up, but once I moved out I realized how simple it is to make, and homemade soup is so good!
+Soup is something I didn’t make too much of when I was growing up, but when I moved out I realized how truly simple it is to make, and how delicious they can be.

 10. I STARTED BUYING WHOLE CHICKENS

-After we have eaten it for dinner I save the bones and any leftover meat that there is and make soup out of it.
+I buy whole chickens that my husband and I can eat for a meal, then after we are done I save the bones and any leftover meat and make a soup out of it.

 11. I STARTED MEAL PLANNING AND STOPPED DOING LAST MINUTE TRIPS TO THE STORE

-But be warned that not everything at Costco is a better deal than other stores!
 Make sure to compare prices before you go on a Costco shopping spree thinking that you’re getting everything for a great deal.
+Here are 10 things you should always buy in bulk.

 13. I STOPPED BUYING PAPER MUFFIN CUPS